KubaM381/WebBuilder/js/README.md

-recommendation, checkout button, totals) is individually selectable/draggable via `cartConfig.componentLayout`; individual cart-item sub-parts (icon/name, qty, price, remove, description) via `cartConfig.itemDisplay.layout`; the article box as a whole ("Artikel- Darstellung") is selectable via its background and resizable via a drag handle; the card background is selectable too.
+recommendation, checkout button, totals) is individually selectable/draggable via `cartConfig.componentLayout`; individual cart-item sub-parts (icon/name, qty, price, remove, description) via `cartConfig.itemDisplay.layout`; recommend-card sub-parts (icon/name/ price/add) via `cartConfig.recommendDisplay.layout`; the article box as a whole ("Artikel-Darstellung") is selectable via its background and resizable via a drag handle; the card background is selectable too.
 Drives the right-hand `#cart-inspector-form` panel.
 Exposed as `window.WebBuilderCartFocus` (`enter`, `exit`, `isActive`, `renderStage`, `renderPartPanel`).
-Dragging here is **not** implemented via `canvas/alignment.js`'s shared controller — it has its own raw pointer-event handling in `bindFocusStageInteractions()`, which is why it has no Canva-style snap guides yet. **Read `../docs/CART_EDITOR_TASKS.md` before changing this file** — it is the current, authoritative task/bug list for this module.
+Dragging here is **not** implemented via `canvas/alignment.js`'s shared `attachInteraction()` controller — it has its own raw pointer-event handling in `bindFocusStageInteractions()`, positioning parts/components via a CSS transform offset instead of absolute left/top — but it reuses `alignment.js`'s exported snapping primitives (`collectSnapTargets`/`snapPosition`/guide-layer helpers, always with `zoomOverride: 1` since the stage is never zoom-scaled) so both cart-item/recommend-card sub-part dragging and top-level component dragging show the same Canva-style alignment guides as `canvas/canvas.js` and `layout/header-footer.js`. `resolveLayoutMap()` is the single place deciding whether a given part key belongs to `itemDisplay.layout` or `recommendDisplay.layout`.
+The resize handle on the article representation (`component:itemRepresentation`) is a resize, not a move, and has no snapping — that has always been out of scope. **Read `../docs/CART_EDITOR_TASKS.md` before changing this file** — it is the current, authoritative task/bug list for this module.

 ### `toolbar.js`
 Top toolbar: zoom controls (delegates to `canvas/canvas.js`), undo/redo